Posts Tagged ‘outing’

 or at http://feeds2.feedburner.com/melrosescoutingproductions

-Leave feedback here, at iTunes, or on the forums at PTC Media.
+Leave feedback here, or at iTunes.

 This month’s troop outing was to be one day filled with several activities.
 The LPMRB, as it has become known by the Boy Scouts of Troop 68, starts with rollerskating and laser tag at the Skatin’ Place in St. Cloud, about 35 miles from Melrose.
 After a stop at Godfather’s Pizza, we would arrive at the Parkwood 18 movie theater to watch the latest flick.
 We end the day back in Melrose at Melrose Bowl for a few games of late night bowling.
 We gather at noon and the day ends about 1:00 am.